git-moss/DrivenByMossWiki/Ableton-Push-I-&-II.md

 This view displays the first 64 scenes ready for jamming.
 The color of a scene uses the color of the first clip found in the scene (only checks in the first 8 tracks).
 **Delete + pad** deletes a scene.

-## Sequencer Mode
+## Sequencer Functions common to all sequencers (except Raindrop)

-Press _"Note"_ and select *Squencr* to enter **Sequencer** mode.

-* The pads display an 8x8 view of the selected clips note grid.
-* The rows represent the notes of the selected scale.
 * To navigate in a clip use the Page left/right (device in/out on Push 1) buttons.
 * Note that you can scroll past the end of the clip (to the right).
 * Press pads to enter/delete notes.
-* The velocity of the pressed key is set as well.
+The velocity of the pressed key is set as well.
+* Change the note length or create long notes by pressing a note pad and then a pad right of it.
+* To duplicate notes keep the Dulicate button pressed, select the source note, press empty destination pad(s).
+The note will be copied with all settings.
 * Note starts and lengths are lit in different colors.
+* Long press a pad which contains a note to edit the parameters of the note.
 * Use the Scene buttons to change the grids resolution.

+## Note Sequencer Mode

+Press _"Note"_ and select *Squencr* to enter **Sequencer** mode.

+* The pads display an 8x8 view of the selected clips note grid.
+* The rows represent the notes of the selected scale.
 * Use Shift+Octave Up/Down to transpose by 1 step.
 Select+Octave transposes in 12 steps.
-* Long press a pad which contains a note to edit the parameters of the note.

 ## Poly Sequencer